vvheritagevv/bsdNotes/gitServer.rst

 	/usr/local/etc/rc.d/git_daemon start

 At this point I created the separate dataset for the /git and /git/base directories.
 With zfs you have to create the parent and the child dataset though you only set a mount point for the one that you want to use.
 There is probably a way to do this with one command but I always create them separate.
-I also set the mount point in a separate command, again there is probably a way to do this with one command but this works so I dont worry about it.
+I also set the mount point in a separate command, again there is probably a way to do this with one command but this works so I don't worry about it.

 .. code:: bash